CrabbiePlane/KE4H-Odyssey-Prjct/index.md

 ```

 ## 4. LLM Prompting & Results
-We tested three prompting techniques across two LLMs to extract triples from the following text:
+I tested three prompting techniques across two LLMs to extract triples from the following text:
 "Odysseus and his men are trapped in a cave.
 Polyphemus, a cruel Cyclops, devours two sailors.
 Odysseus is horrified but keeps his cool, devises a plan with a stake."

 ### Technique 1: Zero-Shot